EKGF/ekg-maturity/docs/other/corporate-members.md

 ### Eccenca

-[eccenca](https://eccenca.com/) is a leading provider of enterprise knowledge graph management software and solutions.
+[eccenca](https://eccenca.com/) is a leading provider of Enterprise Knowledge Graph management software and solutions.

 ### Global IDs